aerospike/act/README.md

 in seconds.
 This is the smallest granularity that you can analyze.
 Default is 1 sec.
 The /latency_calc/act_latency.py script aggregates these observations into slices, typically hour-long groups.

+**microsecond-histograms**
+Flag that specifies what time units the histogram buckets will use -- yes means use microseconds, no means use milliseconds.
+If this field is left out, the default is no.

 **large-block-op-kbytes**
 Size written and read in each
 large-block write and large-block read operation respectively, in Kbytes.